muratkeremozcan/angular-playground/README.md

 ### Setup [prettier](https://www.npmjs.com/package/prettier) code formatter

-`yarn add -D prettier eslint-config-prettier eslint-plugin-prettier`
+`npm i -D prettier eslint-config-prettier eslint-plugin-prettier`

 You can find recommended configurations for  `.prettierrc.js`, `prettierignore` and `.vscode/settings.json` files in the final version of the repository.